Wanadesura/Wanadesura/README.md

 - * **Favourite games: Baldi Basics in Education and Learning, League of Legends, Resident Evil 2, Silent Hill 1-4, Danganronpa
 - * **Hobby: I absolutely love drawing ponies!
 I think that it's the most perfect hobby for such a person like me

-* Favourite ponies: Snowfall Frost, Octavia Melody amd Twilight Sparkle
+* Favourite ponies: Snowfall Frost, Octavia Melody and Twilight Sparkle

 ### I literally have no idea on what to put here though, so you might as well just contact me :_) my discord: _wanadecrypt0r
 I love y'all! <33